The Cathedral Music staff bring professional and education experience that add depth and range to the Music program.

 Jie YiMusic Administrator

-Jie Yi is a candidate for the Doctor of Musical Arts degree in conducting at Manhattan School of Music, studying with Kent Tritle.
-Mr. Yi is a recipient of the Asian Culture Council Fellowship in 2011, and the U.S. China Cultural Institute Fellowship for Young Conductors in 2006.
-He graduated from Manhattan School of Music, with a Master of Music degree in conducting (2015).
+Jie Yi holds a Doctor of Music Arts degree in conducting from Manhattan School of Music, studying with Kent Tritle.
+He is the author of Chinese for Singers, the first comprehensive guide for Western singers to use in singing Chinese texts.
+Dr. Yi is a recipient of the Asian Culture Council Fellowship (2011) and the U.S. China Cultural Institute Fellowship for Young Conductors (2006).
+In China, he was Chorus Master and Assistant Conductor at the Shanghai Opera from 2008 to 2013.

-As pianist and vocal coach, Mr. Yi performed at La Lingua della Lirica Festival in Italy (2015-16), and performed Bellini’s opera I Capuletti e I Montecchi at Manhattan School of Music (2013).
+As pianist and vocal coach, Dr. Yi performed at La Lingua della Lirica Festival in Italy (2015– 16) and performed Bellini’s opera I Capuletti e i Montecchi at Manhattan School of Music (2013).